Khalq: Khalq as Government (April 1978 – December 1979)

 Events also tended to sub-divide the protagonists.
 The intense rivalry between Taraki and Amin within the Khalq faction heated up.
 In September 1979, Taraki's followers, with Soviet complicity, had made several attempts on Amin's life.
 The final attempt backfired resulting in the death of one of Amin's close friends.
 Amin's murder of Taraki allowed him to purge his opponents and fully consolidate power within the Afghan Armed Forces suffering only one mutiny by the 7th Infantry Division at Rishkur on 15–16 October which was done by Anti-Amin elements of his own party.
-The quick supression of the rebellion according to American inteligence, demonstrated that Amin maintained the loyalty of key armoured units in Kabul region aswell as the airforce.
+The quick suppression of the rebellion according to American intelligence, demonstrated that Amin maintained the loyalty of key armoured units in Kabul region as well as the airforce.
 In October 1979, Hafizullah Amin, now the leader of Afghanistan brought up the issue of Greater Afghanistan again saying“Our task is to direct the officers and soldiers and all the Afghan people to the Durand line which we do not recognize, and then to the valley of the Indus which must be our border.
 If we do not fulfill this historic task, then one can say that we have been working in vain.
-We must have an outlet to the Indian Ocean!”In Mid-October, ethnic Hazara rebels briefly sized the town of Bamiyan however it was taken back by Amin's forces after heavy fighting.
+We must have an outlet to the Indian Ocean!”In Mid-October, ethnic Hazara rebels briefly seized the town of Bamiyan; however it was taken back by Amin's forces after heavy fighting.
 In late October, Amin made a successful military sweep against the insurgents, driving many of them across the border into Pakistan.
 At the end of 1979 there were 400,000 Afghan refugees, mostly in Pakistan.
 According to American intelligence the rebels were poorly equipped and incapable of standing "toe-to-toe" with the Afghan military.
 Amin's regime was noted at being capable of retaking lost territory from the rebels when it directed its forces in order to do so, allowing Amin to control most of the important parts of Afghanistan by November 1979.
 The USSR claims it had attempted to temper what it described as "Khalqis' radicalism", urging attendance at mosques, inclusion of Parchamis (Who did not have widespread support amongst the armed forces or general population compared to Khalq) and non-communists in the government, and a halt to the unpopular land reform movement.
 The Soviets and their Parchamite allies claim most of this advice was ignored.
 The last Khalq leader, Hafizullah Amin, was assassinated after Soviet intelligence forces took control of the government and installed Babrak Karmal, a Parchami, in his place.